 5. Turn a 2 Car Garage into a 3 Car Garage

-If you’re not a budding mechanic or hobbyist, but you just like buying and drive multiple cars, a garage lift will help you keep your precious babies inside, safe away from the elements.
+If you’re not a budding mechanic or hobbyist, but you just like buying and driving multiple cars, a garage lift will help you keep your precious babies inside, safe away from the elements.

-To install an at-home car lift, your garage must be at least ten feet tall.
-The height of your vehicles matters too – you can’t store two forerunners vertically in a ten-foot garage – unless you quite literally raise the roof.
+Your garage must be at least ten feet tall to install an at-home car lift.
+The height of your vehicles matters too – you can’t store two forerunners vertically in a ten-foot garage – unless you raise the roof.